Verifying Device Drivers with Pancake: Language and Compiler

-The information provided by a type system is only useful if the type system is sound, but most practical languages have unverified type systems, or type systems with known soundness bugs.
-Type systems can be verified~\citep{DBLP:journals/jar/NaraschewskiN99}, but type soundness proofs tend to be delicate, and have subtle interactions with seemingly minor changes to a language.
+The information provided by a type system is only useful in verification if the type system is sound, but most practical languages have unverified type systems, or type systems with known soundness bugs.
+Type systems can be verified~\citep{DBLP:journals/jar/NaraschewskiN99}, but type soundness proofs are delicate, and have subtle interactions with even minor language changes.
 Maintaining a type soundness proof for a living language can significantly bog down development.

 Moreover, the safety guarantees of a language only hold if no backdoors are used.
-But in low-level systems programming it is often necessary to break out of a type-safe environment.
-For example, device driver code must adhere to hardware-specified data locations, layouts and access protocols.
-Hence driver code written in safe languages must use significant amounts of unsafe code, effectively escapes to C~\citep{Astrauskas_MPMS_20, Evans_CS_20}, which mostly eliminates the benefit of using a safe language.
+But low-level systems programs often need to break out of type-safe environments.
+For example, driver code must adhere to hardware-specified data locations, layouts and access protocols.
+Hence driver code in safe languages must use significant amounts of unsafe code, effectively escapes to C~\citep{Astrauskas_MPMS_20, Evans_CS_20}, which mostly eliminates the benefits of safe languages.

-Instead of adding more safety features to a language, which tends to make the semantics more complicated, we believe a simple formal semantics will help lead to simple proofs.
-Of course, such a formal semantics must exist in the first place: despite years of research~\citep{Jung_JKD_18,DBLP:journals/corr/abs-1903-00982,DBLP:journals/corr/abs-1804-07608,DBLP:conf/tase/WangSZZZ18}, there is still no complete formal specification of Rust.
+Instead of adding more safety features to a language, which tends to complicate the semantics, we believe simple proofs require a simple formal semantics.
+Of course, the semantics must exist in the first place: despite years of research~\citep{Jung_JKD_18,DBLP:journals/corr/abs-1903-00982,DBLP:journals/corr/abs-1804-07608,DBLP:conf/tase/WangSZZZ18}, there is still no complete formal specification of Rust.